Eucalyptus pauciflora subsp. niphophila ‘Mount Bogong’

 Like other snow gums, Eucalyptus pauci. subsp. niph.
 ‘Mount Bogong’ exhibits the flexible branches (initially adapted to shed snow), but which also usefully flex in strong winds - so they don't snap.
 However, you need to keep an eye on the way it grows in its formative years, as this flexibility can lead to a wonky stem and ultimately a leaning tree - so if it develops an archetectural lean, it is well worth installing a remote stake with a very soft tree tie (hessian or similar) to train an upright habit for the first year or two - just to give it the message!

-Lignotuber: non present.
-Regenerates from epicormic buds which lie dormant beneath the bark.
+Lignotuber: It has one - which is a good thing.
+E niphophila will regenerate from epicormic buds which lie dormant beneath the bark.
 The closer you move towards the root system, the closer together the buds are found and in greater number.
 These buds are triggered into life, when the upper branches of the canopy are removed, either by a forest fire or you with loppers.
 The harder you prune, the more buds will shoot and develop.
+It also has a lignotuber (a woody doughnut like structure where the trunk meets the root plate), which will generate new growth if the tree is coppiced.

 How to use in the landscape and/or garden: